Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 The Cookie Law comes down to one main premise — obtain user consent to cookies.

-In the US, while there is no single all-encompassing federal cookie law, there are several individual privacy rules that apply to corporate cookie usage, including:
+In the United States, while there is no one all-encompassing federal cookie law, there are several internet privacy rules that apply to corporate cookie usage, including:

 - The Computer Fraud and Abuse Act of 1984

 - The Children’s Internet Protection Act of 2001 (updated 2013)